Welcome to the most complete guide to the best landmarks in Madrid.

 Notice that all the points of interest mentioned are inside M-30, the orbital motorway which circles the central districts of Madrid.

-This way, you can easily access all of them walking or by public transport.
+This way, you can easily access all of them on foot or by public transport.

-For your convenience, I have grouped the Madrid popular landmarks by area and neighborhood.
+For your convenience, I have grouped the most popular Madrid landmarks by area and neighborhood.

 This way, you can easily include them in your planning and identify the ones of your interest.